zammad/zammad-documentation/appendix/backup-and-restore/troubleshooting.rst

 Troubleshooting Backup & Restore
 ********************************

-Errors have been made, possibly they can be corrected through.
+If you encountered errors, they possibly can be corrected.

+.. hint:: **🥸 Your issue is not listed...?**

+   Please consult the `Zammad Community <https://community.zammad.org/c/trouble-running-zammad-this-is-your-place/5>`_ for technical assistance.

-Exit codes
+Exit Codes
 ==========

-Backup & Restore script come with exit codes to help you within possible autonomous handling.
+Our backup & restore scripts come with exit codes to help you finding a solution.
 However, we do not guarantee a complete error handling.

-Beside the exit codes, there's also error messages returned to standard out.
+Beside the exit codes, there are also error messages returned to standard out.

 .. list-table:: Exit code list
-   :widths: 25 75
+   :widths: 10 80
    :header-rows: 1

    * - Code